fortalbrz/aquarioino/bettaino/README.md

              "repo": "off",          // relay #4 state (water reposition pump): [on/off] "sump_enabled": "on",   // sump pump automation routine enabled: [on/off]
-             "repo_enabled": "off",  // water reposition pump automation routine enabled: [on/off] "sensor": "on",         // water level sensor enabled to block the sump pump: [on/off] "water_low": "off"      // low water level: [on/off] }
+             "repo_enabled": "off",  // water reposition pump automation routine enabled: [on/off] "alarm": "on",          // play a alarm sound on low water level: [on/off] "sensor": "on",         // water level sensor enabled to block the sump pump: [on/off] "water_low": "off"      // low water level: [on/off] }